JaneLeeAug/DETR-object-detection/README.md

 ## Image Inference with JSON Output Results
 #### 1. Download the trained model.
 #### 2. In infer.py, adjust the following parameters:
-* model_path = Path to the trained model.
+* model_path: Path to the trained model.
-* data_dir = Directory for the images you wanna infere.
+* data_dir: Directory for the images you wanna infere.
-* output_file = Path for saving the result json file.
+* output_file: Path for saving the result json file.
 #### 3. Start inferencing
    ```bash
    python3 infer.py